Super-Earth: 2011

 On 5 December 2011, the Kepler space telescope discovered its first planet within the habitable zone or "Goldilocks region" of its Sun-like star.
 Kepler-22b is 2.4 times the radius of the Earth and occupies an orbit 15% closer to its star than the Earth to the Sun.
-This is compensated for however, as the star, with a spectral type G5V is slightly dimmer than the Sun (G2V), and thus the surface temperatures would still allow liquid water on its surface.
+This is compensated for, however, as the star, with a spectral type G5V, is slightly dimmer than the Sun (G2V).
+Thus, surface temperatures would still allow liquid water on its surface.

 On 5 December 2011, the Kepler team announced that they had discovered 2,326 planetary candidates, of which 207 are similar in size to Earth, 680 are super-Earth-size, 1,181 are Neptune-size, 203 are Jupiter-size and 55 are larger than Jupiter.
 Compared to the February 2011 figures, the number of Earth-size and super-Earth-size planets increased by 200% and 140% respectively.
 Moreover, 48 planet candidates were found in the habitable zones of surveyed stars, marking a decrease from the February figure; this was due to the more stringent criteria in use in the December data.

-On 2011, a density of 55 Cancri e was calculated which turned out to be similar to Earth's.
-At the size of about 2 Earth radii, it was the largest planet until 2014 which was determined to lack a significant hydrogen atmosphere.
+In 2011, a density of 55 Cancri Ae was calculated which turned out to be similar to Earth's.
+At the size of about 2 Earth radii, it was the largest planet until 2014, which was determined to lack a significant hydrogen atmosphere.

 On 20 December 2011, the Kepler team announced the discovery of the first Earth-size exoplanets, Kepler-20e and Kepler-20f, orbiting a Sun-like star, Kepler-20.